Code-Institute-Solutions/AI-Augmented-Bootcamp/AI Pair Programming 1/Seven Seas Spa_B5_3_3/goals.md

-# Wellness Website Goals
+### Wellness Website Goals

-## Goals:
+#### Client Brief

+**Overview:**
+Develop a wellness-themed website for Seven Seas Spa to promote services, engage users, and provide wellness tips.

+**Key Objectives:**
+- Establish a professional online presence.
+- Ensure optimal user experience and accessibility.

+**Must-Have Features:**
-### 1. Website Structure and Navigation:
+1. **Website Structure and Navigation:**
-- Create a multi-page website with a consistent navigation menu across all pages.
-- Include pages such as Home, About, Services, and Contact.
+   - Multi-page layout with Home, About, Services, and Contact pages.

-### 2. Responsive Design:
+   - Newsletter sign-up form.
+   - Detailed team profiles.

+2. **Responsive Design:**
-- Ensure the website is responsive and provides a seamless experience across various devices (desktops, tablets, and mobile phones).
+   - Bootstrap-based responsive layout for desktops, tablets, and mobile phones.
-- Utilize Bootstrap’s grid system to create a flexible and responsive layout.

-### 3. Styling and Aesthetics:
+3. **Styling and Aesthetics:**
-- Apply consistent styling across all pages using a custom CSS stylesheet.
+   - Consistent custom CSS for styling.
-- Implement a cohesive color scheme and typography that aligns with the wellness theme.
+   - Cohesive color scheme and typography using Google Fonts.
-- Utilize Google Fonts to enhance typography.

-### 4. Content Presentation:
-- Develop a visually appealing hero section for each page with appropriate background images and overlay text.
-- Include sections for services with descriptions and images.
-- Ensure all text content is clear, concise, and informative.
+4. **Content Presentation:**
+   - Visually appealing hero sections.
+   - High-quality images and engaging descriptions for Wellness Tips and Services Overview.

-### 5. Interactivity:
+5. **Interactivity:**
-- Implement a functional contact form on the Contact page that captures user details and messages.
-- Use form validation to ensure required fields are completed before submission.
+   - Functional contact form with validation.

-### 6. Accessibility:
+6. **Accessibility:**
-- Ensure the website is accessible to all users, including those with disabilities.
-- Use semantic HTML elements to improve accessibility and SEO.
-- Include alt text for all images.
+   - ADA-compliant design with semantic HTML and alt text for images.

-### 7. Use of External Libraries:
-- Integrate Bootstrap for responsive design and pre-styled components.
+**Should-Have Features:**
+- Client Testimonials section on homepage.
+- Compelling content for Wellness Tips section.

+**Could-Have Features:**
-- Utilize external icons or images as needed.
+- Use of external icons or images for visual enhancement.
+- Additional interactive elements to improve engagement.

+**Conclusion:**
+These goals ensure the website meets the outlined user stories, enhancing functionality, aesthetics, and user engagement.